zonca/conversion_tofix/README.md

     git reset --hard fix_bug_rebase

-Now our `fix_bug` is rebased on master and we can push it but we need to force it with `-f` because `git` doesn't allow us to rewrite history otherwise.
+Now our `fix_bug` is rebased on main and we can push it but we need to force it with `-f` because `git` doesn't allow us to rewrite history otherwise.

     git push -f origin fix_bug

 Now our pull request will be update to this status.

-Instead if we do a merge, then we see that there is a merge commit of `master` into our `fix_bug_merge`, so this is not very clean if we make a pull request we will have this extra merge commit that is not harmful per se but that makes history more complicated.
+Instead if we do a merge, then we see that there is a merge commit of `main` into our `fix_bug_merge`, so this is not very clean if we make a pull request we will have this extra merge commit that is not harmful per se but that makes history more complicated.
 However this does have the advantage that you are **not** rewriting history because you are adding extra commits on top of the previous state of `fix_bug`.
 Therefore it is better to merge if you are working on a branch with other collaborators and you don't want to rewrite history and make it very difficult for them to merge any change that they have been working on.